Fredrick-kyalo/canopy-undrr-old/README.md

 - Join the [dbt community](http://community.getbdt.com/) to learn from other analytics engineers
 - Find [dbt events](https://events.getdbt.com) near you
 - Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices

+## Canopy-Undrr-old - Archive

+This repo includes the data transformation code for the Canopy-Undrr-old project.

+As of June 2024 the project is not in active development